iotblackbelt/noderededgemodule/README.md

 <I><strong>NB:</strong> Only one Module Client node should be used when using the Node-Red module.</I>
 </li>
 <li><strong>Module Twin:</strong><br/>
 The Module Twin enables you to interact with the module twin on IoT Hub.
 The node output will provide the twin desired property changes and the node input will enable you to send reported properties back to the IoT Hub.
-The message coming from the node output will have the topic "desired" added to it for selection and identification purposes.<br/>
+The message coming from the node output will have the property "topic: desired" added to it for selection and identification purposes.<br/>
 The Module Twin only needs a connection to a Module Client:
 <div><img style="align:left;float:none" src="images/edit-module-twin.PNG"/></div>
 </li>
 <li><strong>Module Input:</strong><br/>
 The Module Input enables you to receive input from other modules on your IoT Edge device.
 To receive input, you have to setup the route to point at the input you specified when you created the node.
 The node output will provide you with the incoming telemetry message.
-The message coming from the node output will have the properties "topic:input" and "input:&#x3C;input name&#x3E;" added to it for selection and identification purposes.<br/>
+The message coming from the node output will have the properties "topic: input" and "input: &#x3C;input name&#x3E;" added to it for selection and identification purposes.<br/>
 The Module Input needs a connection to a Module Client and the name of the "input":
 <div><img style="align:left;float:none" src="images/edit-module-input.PNG"/></div>
 </li>